sgtcoolguy/axway-open-docs/content/en/docs/appc/AMPLIFY_Appcelerator_Services/AMPLIFY_Appcelerator_Platform_Services_How-tos/AMPLIFY_Appcelerator_Services_Native_SDKs/AMPLIFY_Appcelerator_Platform_Services_for_Android/Quick_Start_Guide_for_Android_APS_SDK.md

 This guide walks through the setup of the AMPLIFY Appcelerator Services for Android applications.
 The AMPLIFY Appcelerator Services SDK gives you access to the Appcelerator Analytics and Cloud services.
 To enable the Appcelerator Test for a project, run the AppceletatorTest utility against either the project or APK file.

-*Not developing a native Android application with Java?*

-See the following topics to use the AMPLIFY Appcelerator Services on other platforms:
+{{% alert title="Not developing a native Android application with Java?" color="info" %}}See the following topics to use the AMPLIFY Appcelerator Services on other platforms:

 ![ios_icon](/Images/appc/download/attachments/43298718/ios_icon.png)